 Before moving on to the category of data types (C# Value types and Reference types), let us have a quick look at memory classification in an application.

-- Global Memory: Actually, it is a C language concept where global variables will make use of this global memory.
+- Global: Actually, it is a C language concept where global variables will make use of this global memory.
 These variables allocate memory at the starting of the application.
 They will remain until the lifetime of the application.

-- Stack Memory: Used by the local variables of a method.
+- Stack: Used by the local variables of a method.
 When a method invokes, a stack of memory allocates to that particular local variable.
 The stack will clear when the method returns.

-- Heap Memory: Memory requirements at runtime of the application fulfill from the heap memory.
-When some memory allocates to the heap variable, once its job completes, the memory must return to the Heap (deallocate) for the reuse of it by another variable.
+- Heap: Memory requirements at runtime of the application fulfill from the heap memory.
+When some memory allocates to the heap variable, once its job completes, it must return to the Heap (deallocate) for the reuse of it by another variable.

 C# Value Type

 In general, all the basic Data Types, structures, Enum will come under value type.